mids-w205-fund-of-data-eng/git-repos/README.md

 # `git-repos`

-Manage org repos in bulk.
+git `repos` subcommand to help with grading github-classroom assignments and managing org repos in bulk between semesters.

 ## Usage